 - Shipping labels – Patrick takes you through the process of how you can print your own shipping labels within Shopify.
 This will save you an abundance of time, which otherwise would be spent queuing in line at the post office to send out your parcels

 - Orders – Patrick highlights how when using 3rd part gateways such as Paypal, that Shopify can sometimes say that the order was ‘unpaid'.
 This is due to Paypal having to redirect the user back to the site, if the user doesn't wait for this process then it can show as unpaid.
 It's worth checking in your orders screen daily to match up your orders with your 3rd party gateways

 Using eye-catching high-quality images is essential to ensure you are making your products enticing to your visitors.
 If people visiting your website can't see a clear image of your product then you may as well set yourself up for failure.

 It can be very pricey to pay for a professional photographer, especially if you have a large collection of products.
-So the good people at Out of the Sandbox have put a handy DIY guide together titled “Secrets for taking great product photos for your Shopify Theme”.
+So the good people at Out of the Sandbox (check out their their template collection here) have put a handy DIY guide together titled “Secrets for taking great product photos for your Shopify Theme”.
 In an age where smartphones are becoming more powerful, it's never been easier to take photographer esque photos with your handset.